JohanVanslembrouck/corolib/studies/why-coroutines/README.md

 Layer03 layer03;
 ```

-The implmentation is rather complex and it uses dynamic memory.
+The implementation is rather complex and it uses dynamic memory.

 ### p1120-coroutines-callstack-1rmi.cpp